 To comply with State regulations, Oakridge Water, will be annually issuing a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
-Last year, your tap water met all State drinking water health standards.
-We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
+Last year, your tap water met all State drinking water health standards except for THMs.
+As we told you at that time, our water temporarily exceeded a drinking water standard and we have modified our treatment processes to rectify the problem.
 This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.